BPMN-sw-evol/AmarraderoLlanero/README.md

 Install all the features.
 Necessary to include the Builder.

-Please use "root" as the password.
+Please use "postgres" as the password.

 ### 2. Using locally this repository.